cesargmm/cesargmm/README.md

 # Hi there, I'm Cesar 👋

-I'm a **DevOps Engineer** specializing in automating and managing cloud infrastructure.
+I'm a **DevOps Technician** specializing in automating and managing cloud infrastructure.

 ## 🛠️ Core Competencies & Technologies